nats-io/nats.js/migration.md

   implementations in other clients and the RequestStrategy enum is now a type alias to simple strings "timer", "count", "stall", "sentinel".
 - `SHA256` a support type for object store has been moved to @nats-io/obj
+- `Base64Codec`, `Base64UrlCodec`, `Base64UrlPaddedCodec` support types for
+  object store have been moved to @nats-io/obj.

 ## Changes in JetStream